through each and every explosion.

 I might add.
 I am, as ever, the

-curmudgeon with the pain-in-the-
+curmudgeon sitting with the pain-in-

-ass pair of women on cellphones,
+the-ass pair of women on cellphones,

-wound up in Rochester, sitting in the
+who wind up in Rochester, sitting in the

 cafe car sipping a ginger ale.
 I’ve